 This blog started as a way to document my study abroad experience, and it used to be located at erintravelseurope.tumblr.com.
 Then one day, I realized I wanted to keep blogging about travel, and Europe isn’t the only place I’m going.
 So this is my site now.

 Anyway.
-I’m a 23-year-old paralegal who likes reading on the train, ballet dancing, color-coded spreadsheets, and Broadway musicals.
+I’m a legal analyst who likes reading, ballet dancing, color-coded spreadsheets, and Broadway musicals.
 And traveling, of course.
 Here’s where I’ve been:

 The first time I went to Europe was during study abroad, when I lived in Copenhagen for four months.
 I also lived in France for two months while completing a research project.
 I love so many places in Europe, and I have so many cities and historical sites that I still want to come back and see.